docker-archive/compose-cli/README.md

+## :warning: "Cloud Integrations" is DEPRECATED

+Compose CLI a.k.a "Cloud Integrations" has been deprecated.
+Critical security fixes only will be considered for this repository.
+Compose CLI will be considered End of Live on January 1st 2024.

+ECS user should consider using https://github.com/docker/compose-ecs

 # Docker Compose "Cloud Integrations"

 [![Actions Status](https://github.com/docker/compose-cli/workflows/Continuous%20integration/badge.svg)](https://github.com/docker/compose-cli/actions)
 [![Actions Status](https://github.com/docker/compose-cli/workflows/Windows%20CI/badge.svg)](https://github.com/docker/compose-cli/actions)

 This Compose CLI tool makes it easy to run Docker containers and Docker Compose applications in the cloud using either :
 - Amazon Elastic Container Service